CHILE

 Tips:

-Supermarkets: Shop at supermarkets (like Lider or Jumbo) and cook some of your meals, especially if staying in hostels with kitchens, to save money.
+Supermarkets: Shop at supermarkets (such as Lider or Jumbo) and cook some of your meals, especially if staying in hostels with kitchens, to save money.

 Public Transport: Santiago has an excellent metro system.
 For buses, you'll need a "Bip!" card, which can be purchased and topped up at metro stations and kiosks.